 Depending on the biasing of the junctions, an NPN transistor has four modes of operation.

 - Cut-off region

 - Reverse active

-Since, transistors are a non-linear device, therefore the current voltage curve has distinct characteristics at different points of time.
-Let us see all these regions in a bit detail.
+Since transistors are non-linear devices, therefore the current-voltage curve has distinct characteristics at different points of time.
+Let us see all these regions in a bit of detail.